nub340/DreamsOfAJaguar/README.md

 - ```stable-diffusion/``` - directory containing all of the stable diffusion related files and assets.
 Explained further in detail below.

 ## Baked-In Game Assets ##
 We utlilized [midjourney](https://www.midjourney.com/home/) & [Dall-E 2](https://openai.com/dall-e-2/) to help generate the visual assets used in the game.
-For instance, the main player character was generated via Dall-E 2 using the prompt: ```Ancient Mayan Jaguar Chaac God 16-bit style```.
+For instance, the main player character was generated directly via Dall-E 2 with prompt: ```Ancient Mayan Jaguar Chaac God 16-bit style```.

 Using Gimp, we then manually created all of the character image variations including: stand, walk, crouch, jump, walk-attack, jump-attack, and just for fun, crouch-attack :)